jendave/starsmith-compendiums/README.md

     * ![Items - Custom Moves](https://github.com/jendave/starsmith-expanded-oracles/blob/main/docs/custom-moves-items.jpg?raw=true)
   * The Moves will be available in the Character sheet under `Custom Moves`.
     * ![Character Sheet - Custom Moves](https://github.com/jendave/starsmith-expanded-oracles/blob/main/docs/custom-moves-character-sheet.jpg?raw=true)
-* Copy the Journal entries from the `Starsmith Mecha Mercs Truths` and `Starsmith Cultures` compendiums to the `Journal` tab.
+* For Truths, copy the Journal entries from the `Starsmith Mecha Mercs Truths` and `Starsmith Cultures` compendiums to the `Journal` tab.

 # Troubleshooting
 * Due to changes in version `2.0.0`, uninstalling and re-installing the module may be needed.